 Workplace Violence Policy

 The University, at the request of an employee or student, or at its own discretion, may prohibit members of the public, including family members, from seeing an employee or student on University property unless necessary to transact University-related business.
-This policy particularly applies in cases where the employee or student suspects that an act of violence will result from an encounter with said individual(s).
+This policy particularly applies when an employee or student anticipates that an act of violence may result from an encounter with said individual(s).***

 Employee participation in the implementation of this Policy will be provided through their authorized employee representatives, who will be invited to participate in:

 (1) scheduled physical risk assessment site evaluation(s) to determine the presence of risk factors which may place employees at risk of workplace violence; (2) the development and annual review of a Workplace Violence Prevention Program promulgated by each College for the implementation of the Policy; (3) the annual review of the Campus Workplace Violence Incidents Report prepared annually by each College; and (4) as appropriate, following a serious incident of Workplace Violence.